Show Your Kids how to Enjoy the Mitten State!

 - Go on a Fairy Door hunt – there are 10 located throughout the city of Ann Arbor.

-- Uncover a wide variety of habitats, trails, formal gardens, a conservatory and a great Children’s Garden at the Matthaei Botanical Gardens and Nichols Arboretum.
+- Uncover a wide variety of habitats, trails, formal gardens, a conservatory and a great Children’s Garden at the University of Michigan’s Matthaei Botanical Gardens, or see what’s in bloom at the Nichols Arboretum.

 - Stop in The University of Michigan Museum of Art, a small, but architecturally beautiful building that contains the works of Rodin, Picasso, Monet and more!

-- Enjoy the sights, sounds, aromas and scenery of Yates Cider Mill in Rochester Hills.
+- Enjoy the sights, sounds, aromas and scenery of Yates Cider Mill in Rochester Hills, or check out its store in the charming Olde World Canterbury Village in Lake Orion.

 - Head to the Cranbrook Institute of Science in Bloomfield Hills, on the first Friday of the month between 5 and 10:00 PM for FREE admission and to get an up-close look at bats, a trip through the stars, and lots of hands-on experiments!